Stress in Sales: How to Deal With The Never-Ending Pressure

 There’s a lot riding on your performance.
-From the financial well-being of your family to the success of your company, you’ve got a lot of people depending on you to meet your quota.
+From the financial well-being of your family to the success of your company, you’ve got a lot of people depending on you to meet your sales quota.

 So what happens when you don’t?
 How do you deal with the stress of letting yourself and your team down, especially in these challenging times?

 But before we get there, let’s talk about what stress really means, because it might not be what you think.

 At best, stress is uncomfortable.
 At worst, it’s downright painful; so no one is going to blame you for thinking of it as a bad thing.
 I know I used to—at least until a chance encounter with some random guy in a t-shirt.

 Plastered across his t-shirt was a simple sentence: Stress just means you give a fuck.